Skip to main content

 Conditions affecting nerves tend to lead to true muscle weakness.
 This is because if the nerve to a muscle fibre stops working, the muscle fibre can't work either and it will become floppy and eventually shrivel.

-Spine-related conditions: when nerves are damaged as they emerge from the spine (such as when you 'slip' a disc in the lower back or neck), weakness can result.
+Spine-related conditions: When nerves are damaged as they emerge from the spine (such as when people 'slip' a disc in the lower back or neck), weakness can result.
 When the discs slip out, they press on nerves headed lower down in the body.
 The weakness affects only the muscles served by the irritated or compressed nerve.

 Other uncommon nerve conditions:

-Multiple sclerosis (MS): this is caused by damage to nerves in the brain and spinal cord and can cause sudden paralysis.
+Multiple sclerosis (MS): This is caused by damage to nerves in the brain and spinal cord and can cause sudden paralysis of a muscle.
 This can recover partially but does not always do so.

-Parkinson's disease: this is a progressive disorder of both movement and mood, mainly affecting people aged over 60.
+Parkinson's disease: This is a progressive disorder of movement, mainly affecting people aged over 60.
 In addition to muscle weakness, people with Parkinson's disease notice tremor and stiffness.
-They often have difficulty in starting and stopping movements and they are often depressed.
+They often have difficulty in starting and stopping movements.
+Depression and anxiety are more common in people with Parkinson's disease.

 Genetic conditions affecting muscles

-Sarcoidosis: this is a rare disease in which clumps of cells (granulomas) form in skin, lungs and soft tissues, including muscles.
-The condition usually goes away after a few years.
+Sarcoidosis: This is a rare disease in which clumps of cells (granulomas) form in skin, lungs and soft tissues, including muscles.
+The condition usually goes away after a few years but can become more progressive in some people.

-Amyloidosis involves deposits of an 'unhelpful' abnormal protein called amyloid throughout the body, including muscles and kidneys.
+Amyloidosis involves deposits of an abnormal protein called amyloid throughout the body, including muscles and kidneys.
+The amyloid damages the organs it attacks, including muscles.

 • Glycogen storage diseases (in which glycogen, a carbohydrate, infiltrates muscles as well as other organs).